Marjanj67/Data-aqusition/Google search result analysis/readme.md

         write_to_file(AllCompetitorData)
 ```
 ### List url function
-This function is used to create urls from list of keywords.
+This function is used to create urls from list of keywords and returns a list of urls.

 ```
 def list_urls():